abdul-moominis-haq/abdul-moominis-haq/README.md

 Instagram: abdul.ishaq22
 Facebook: is_haq_ibn_abdul_moomin
 ## Summary
-I am a passionate and motivated individual focused on becoming a proficient Full Stack Developer.
-My interests span software and hardware design, graphic design, and activism, especially within the Islamic community.
-I am dedicated to continuous learning, teamwork, and achieving excellence in all my endeavors.
+Currently a Computer Science and Engineering student at the University of Mines and Technology-UMaT, Tarkwa, Ghana.
+I am a passionate Frontend Developer with skills in developing and implementing innovative software solutions.
+I am dedicated to delivering software solutions that drive business success.
+I am eager to learn and contribute my expertise to a forward-thinking organization that values innovation, teamwork, and continuous learning.

 ## Education
 BSc.
 Computer Science and Engineering